My student has no insurance. What can I do?

 - Ski and/or snowboard bags are ok, but leave them in the Bus cargo hold

-- Food: Sack lunch and a snack and/or money for lunch
+- Food: Sack lunch and a snack and/or money (MS and HS only) for lunch.

 - Season pass lift ticket